 Excavation Safety: The contractor should make and maintain excavations and slopes in accordance with OSHA excavation safety standards.
 The contractor is solely responsible for designing and constructing stable, excavations and slopes and should shore, slope, or bench the sides of the excavations and slopes as required to maintain stability of both the excavation sides and bottom.
 The contractor's responsible person, as defined in OSHA 29 CFR Part 1926, should evaluate the soil exposed in the excavations as part of the contractor's safety procedures.
 In no case should slope height, slope inclination, or excavation depth, including utility trench excavation depth, exceed those specified in local, state, and federal safety regulations.
 ECS is providing this information solely as a service to our client.
-ECS is not assuming responsibility, and the contractor, design team and owner should not infer it.
+ECS is not assuming responsibility for construction site safety or the contractor's activities; ECS does not imply such responsibility, and the contractor, design team and owner should not infer it.